pac4j/jee-pac4j/README.md

 - `authorizerName` (optional): the authorizer name (or a list of authorizer names separated by commas) which will protect the resource (they must exist in the authorizers configuration).
 By default (if blank), the user only requires to be authenticated to access the resource.

 This filter can be defined via dependency injection as well.
 In that case, these parameters will be defined via setters.

-Define the appropriate `org.pac4j.core.authorization.AuthorizationGenerator` and attach it to the client (using the `addAuthorizationGenerator` method) to compute the roles / permissions of the authenticated user.

 ### Get redirection urls